BE Informed No. 8.0

 Q. Why do we need a definition of a repeater?

 A. Because there are special accommodations for repeaters in Section 97.205 that are exclusively for amateur stations conforming to the definition of a repeater.

-Q. A remote base is also an amateur station that simultaneously retransmits the transmission
+Q. An auxiliary station is also an amateur station that simultaneously retransmits

-of another amateur station on a different channel or channels.
-Are they afforded the special privileges for repeaters?
+the transmission of another amateur station on a different channel or channels.
+Are they afforded the special privileges for

 Q. Can the repeater bands be used for simplex station transmissions?